| |

 Integrating Modern, Energy-Efficient Fixtures

-You don’t have to settle for boring RV lights anymore.
+You don’t have to settle for boring RV lights.
 Modern fixtures are everywhere, and half the fun is finding ones that fit your style.

 Here’s what I focus on: